9.1 HRIS Governance and Operational Ownership

 Key Takeaways

-• A Human Resource Information System needs clear ownership for data entry, approvals, access, audit review, and issue correction.
+• A Human Resource Information System (HRIS) needs named owners for data entry, approvals, access provisioning, audit review, and error correction.

-• PHR answer logic favors documented workflows over informal workarounds when employee information affects pay, benefits, compliance, or employment decisions.
+• PHR answer logic favors a documented workflow over an informal shortcut whenever employee data drives pay, benefits, compliance dates, or employment decisions.

-• Good HRIS governance connects people, process, and technology so HR can execute day-to-day operations accurately.
+• Good HRIS governance aligns people, process, and technology so HR operations stay accurate, repeatable, and auditable.

 HRIS Governance for PHR Decisions

-A Human Resource Information System (HRIS) is more than software.
-It is the operating record for employee status, job data, pay inputs, benefit eligibility, leave tracking, performance history, compliance dates, and reporting.
-The PHR exam places HR Information Management at 10% of the current content outline, so questions often test whether HR can keep information usable, protected, and tied to day-to-day decisions.
+A Human Resource Information System (HRIS) is the operating record for employee status, job data, pay inputs, benefit eligibility, leave tracking, performance history, compliance dates, and reporting.
+HRCI weights HR Information Management (Functional Area 07) at 10% of the PHR content outline, so on a 115-question exam (90 scored, 25 unscored pretest, 2-hour testing window, scaled passing score of 500 on a 100-700 scale, delivered through Pearson VUE) you can expect roughly 9 scored items from this domain.
+Most are scenario questions asking whether HR can keep data usable, protected, and tied to a real decision.

-In an operational HR role, governance means defining the rules of ownership before an issue occurs.
-HR should know who creates employee records, who approves changes, who audits data, who receives reports, and who corrects errors.
-A fast workaround may feel efficient, but the exam answer is usually the controlled process that leaves a reliable record.
+Governance means defining the rules of ownership before a problem occurs.
+HR must know who creates records, who approves changes, who audits data, who receives reports, and who corrects errors.
+A fast workaround may feel efficient, but the exam-preferred answer is the controlled process that leaves a reliable, reviewable record.

 Governance AreaOperational QuestionPHR-Safe Response

-Data ownershipWho is accountable for each field?Assign field owners and approval paths
+Data ownershipWho is accountable for each field?Assign a named field owner and approval path

-AccessWho can view or change records?Use role-based access and periodic reviews
+AccessWho can view or change records?Use role-based access and quarterly access reviews

-ChangesHow are updates made?Require source documents, workflow, and audit trails
+ChangesHow are updates made?Require source documents, workflow routing, audit trails

-ReportingHow are reports validated?Reconcile fields before decisions are made
+ReportingHow are reports validated?Reconcile fields against the system of record first

 The HRIS as a System of Record

-A system of record is the accepted source for a data element.
-For example, the HRIS may be the source for job title, department, supervisor, status, and benefit eligibility, while a payroll platform may be the source for paid amounts.
-The important point is that HR should not maintain competing unofficial lists that drive employment decisions.
+A system of record is the authoritative source for a data element.
+The HRIS may be authoritative for job title, department, supervisor, status, and benefit eligibility, while a separate payroll platform is authoritative for paid amounts.
+The governance rule: HR must not maintain competing unofficial spreadsheets that drive employment decisions, because reconciliation breaks down the moment two sources disagree.

-Exam scenarios often describe a manager asking HR to change an employee's title, pay rate, or status by email or chat.
-The operationally correct response is to route the request through the approved workflow, confirm authority, and retain support.
-HR should not make undocumented updates just because the request came from a senior person or because payroll is closing soon.
+Exam scenarios often describe a manager asking HR to change a title, pay rate, or status by email or chat.
+The correct response is to route the request through the approved workflow, confirm the requester's authority, and retain support.
+HR should not make an undocumented change just because the request came from a senior leader or because the payroll cutoff is hours away.

 Practical Governance Habits

-• Define required fields for new hires, transfers, promotions, leave events, separations, and benefit changes.
+• Define required fields for hires, transfers, promotions, leave events, separations, and benefit changes.

-• Limit edit permissions to users who need them for their assigned HR duties.
+• Limit edit permissions to users whose assigned HR duties require them (least privilege).

-• Use effective dates so status changes align with payroll, benefits, reporting, and employee communications.
+• Use effective dates so status changes align with payroll periods, benefit windows, reporting, and employee notices.

-• Review exception reports for missing fields, duplicate records, odd dates, and inconsistent status values.
+• Run exception reports for missing fields, duplicate records, impossible dates, and inconsistent status values.

-Governance also requires communication.
-HR, payroll, benefits, finance, information technology, and managers may all rely on HRIS data, but they do not need the same level of access.
-The HR role is to make sure each stakeholder receives accurate information for a legitimate business purpose without exposing more employee data than needed.
+Governance also requires controlled communication.
+HR, payroll, benefits, finance, information technology (IT), and managers all rely on HRIS data, but they do not need the same access.
+The HR role is to deliver accurate information for a legitimate business purpose while exposing no more employee data than the task requires.

 Test Your Knowledge

-A manager asks HR to change an employee's job title immediately based on a verbal approval.
+A manager asks HR to change an employee's job title immediately based on a verbal approval, because payroll closes in an hour.
 What is the best HRIS governance response?

 A